big-samantha/rubocop-facter/README.md

 ## Usage

-Add the following to your module's `.rubocop.yml` file:
+Add the following to your Puppet module's `.rubocop.yml` file:

 ```ruby
 require: